UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 Using the Trigrams dict
 .......................

 This is the fun part: once you have a mapping of word pairs to following words, you can build up some new "fake" text.
-Read above again to remind yourself of the procedure, but a couple hints:
+Read the above again to remind yourself of the procedure, but a couple hints:

-- the "random" module is your friend here:
+- the ```random`` module <https://docs.python.org/3/library/random.html#module-random>`_ is your friend here:

 .. code-block:: python